prof-rossetti/gwu-badm-2301-201509/notes/information-security-and-privacy.md

 # Information Security and Privacy

 **Security** refers to protection from
- "unauthorized access, use, disclosure, disruption, modification, or destruction" of information resources ([Rainer 4.1](/README.md/#accompanying-textbook)).
+ "unauthorized access, use, disclosure, disruption, modification, or destruction" of information resources.

-**Privacy** is "the right to be left alone and to be free of unreasonable personal intrusion" ([Rainer 4.5](/README.md/#accompanying-textbook)).
+**Privacy** is "the right to be left alone and to be free of unreasonable personal intrusion".

 Threats, or dangers, to information resource security and privacy generally include intentional or unintentional actions like